AppliedConsciousnessLab/ACL/STRUCTURE.md

 # ACL Repository Structure

 This repository contains the public foundational materials of the Applied Consciousness Lab (ACL).

-ACL develops open frameworks that study **safety, coherence, and failure dynamics in human systems**.
+ACL develops open frameworks that study **safety, coherence, regulation, and failure dynamics in human systems**.
 The work is intentionally organized to remain readable, citable, and stable over time.

 This repository functions as the **core research library** for ACL.

-It contains the conceptual foundations that inform the broader ACL ecosystem of standards, experimental environments, and applied system models.
+It contains the conceptual foundations that inform the broader ACL ecosystem of standards, experimental environments, public doctrine, and applied system models.

 ACL is intentionally structured to be: